marian-stanciulica/Foodybite/README.md

 }
 ```

-Each view presented in the tab bar is wrapped in a `TabBarPageView` container view, so adding a new view is a matter of adding a new case in the `Page` enum and wrapping a view to be shown in the custom tab bar while switching through the current page.
+Each view presented in the tab bar is wrapped in a `TabBarPageView` container.
+Creating a new view is a matter of adding a new case in the `Page` enum and wrapping the view in the tab bar while switching through the current page.

 ##### Hierarchical Navigation